Tr3yWay996/web/docs/pages/about/changelog/beta-A428.md

 - Blueprint did not exit after updating it's Pterodactyl installation folder variable.
 - Some issues with running Blueprint on Docker have been resolved.
 While it's still not officially supported, we try to make it work as well as possible.
 - Identifiers were able to consist of hyphens (`-`), underscores (`_`), periods (`.`) and spaces.
 Extensions that did use these characters in their identifiers ended up breaking some parts of the Pterodactyl panel in some way, shape or form.
+- <tag type="hotfix"></tag> Extension views were not parsed correctly resulting in empty view pages.
+This has been fixed in a hotfix.
+- <tag type="hotfix"></tag> Visiting extensions that had custom controllers in your admin panel caused a server error.
+This has been fixed in a hotfix as well.

 <br/>